Remains found in Samaná are more than 3,000 years old

 international interest

 “The work we are doing is in coordination with several universities and research centers.
-Harvard is in charge of doing the DNA studies, a university in Puerto Rico is going to be in charge of doing the studies of the fauna (the remains of animals), other universities are going to do the studies of starch, of the pieces, to see what they crushed, the plants they ate, to check if they cultivated or not”, he commented, while specifying that international organizations have provided support to the project due to their interest in learning about the history of cultural groups in the Caribbean.
+Harvard is in charge of doing the DNA studies, a university in Puerto Rico is going to be in charge of doing the studies of the fauna (the remains of animals), other universities are going to do the studies of starch, of the pieces, to see what they crushed, the plants they ate, to check if they cultivated or not”, he commented, while specifying that international organizations have provided support to the project due to their interest in learning regarding the history of cultural groups in the Caribbean.

-“They are interested in all this because it turns out that very little is known about the ancient inhabitants of the Caribbean, people think we know, but the truth is that we don’t, and that is something that is known throughout the scientific world.
+“They are interested in all this because it turns out that very little is known regarding the ancient inhabitants of the Caribbean, people think we know, but the truth is that we don’t, and that is something that is known throughout the scientific world.
 When we proposed this project, the great instructions that investigate in the area immediately joined us because it was an excellent opportunity where many questions, which until now we cannot answer, would be resolved, “said López.

 learn more